This post may contain affiliate sales links. Please read my disclosure policy.

 A Crepe is a version of a thin pancake that originated in France.
-Usually, people eat crepes in two ways, savory or sweet.
-The savory kind is filled with a variety of things including but not limited to: bacon, ham, cheese, and/or mushrooms.
-The sweet can be filled with fresh fruit, Nutella, and topped with powdered sugar, whipped cream, or even ice cream.
+Usually, people eat French crepes in two ways: with savory fillings or sweet fillings.
+The savory kind is filled with a variety of things, including but not limited to bacon, ham, cheese, and/or mushrooms.
+The sweet crepes can be filled with fresh fruit, Nutella, and topped with powdered sugar, whipped cream, or even ice cream.

-While I know there are people out there thinking crepes are just thin pancakes, they are not!
-Crepes and Pancakes are two totally different beasts and are not considered equal!
+While I know there are people out there thinking crepes are just thin, delicate pancakes, they are not!
+Crepes and pancakes are two totally different beasts and are not considered equal.
 Pancakes are thick and fluffy thanks to their thicker batter and baking powder.
 The combination of the thicker batter plus the leavening gives pancakes that big rise.
 (See my fluffy pancake recipe here.)

 Crepes have a much thinner batter made with mostly eggs and milk with no leavening added.
 Pancakes are primarily and traditionally served warm with butter and maple syrup but Crepes are larger, paper-thin, and filled with just about anything from Nutella to fresh fruit and cream to simple sugar and lemon juice.
 While I can understand explaining crepes as ‘thin pancakes’, they are not the same.

 For tender and soft crepes, it is highly recommended to let the crepe batter rest in the fridge for about 2 hours before frying.
 This allows the flour to get absorbed completely and lets the gluten relax, yielding a softer crepe.
-That’s not to say they aren’t good when fried fresh from the blender without that rest; they just give you a more tender crepe.
+This is the secret to a good crepe!
+That’s not to say they aren’t good when cooked fresh from the blender without that rest; they just give you a more tender crepe.
 In a perfect world, yes, let them rest.
 But in the real world, you’ll still get a good crepe straight from the blender.

-Preheat a nonstick pan or cast-iron skillet on the stove.
-Melt a little butter or oil in the bottom of the pan and swirl to coat.
+Preheat a nonstick pan or cast-iron nonstick skillet on the stove.
+Grease pan by melting a little butter or oil in the bottom of it and swirl to coat.

-Fry crepes for 10-15 seconds per side or until the crepe batter doesn’t look shiny anymore; it should appear more matte and the bottom should be lightly browned.
-Flip crepe and cook another 10 seconds or so.
-Remove from pan.
+Cook crepes for 10-15 seconds per side or until the crepe batter doesn’t look shiny anymore; it should appear more matte, and the bottom should be lightly browned.
+Flip the crepe and cook another 10 seconds or so.
+Remove from the pan.

 Repeat this process until no more batter remains.